kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I work to distract myself.
 I work three jobs sometimes.
 - I don't like Belfast.
 I find it a very harsh environment.
 - I start volunteering with Childline and find out about trans ideology with regards to the sterilization and mutilation of children.
 I am utterly horrified!
-- I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore and that life would be easier.
+- I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore after serious sexual abuse, and I would believe that life would be easier that way.
 - I tentatively join Twitter at one point to keep abreast of what's going on, but I get scared and delete my account.

 ## End of December 2020